djiworks/chrono_tvApp/README.md

-chrono_tvApp
+Chronometer App for SamsungSmart TV
 ============

-Chronometer App for Samsung SmartTV
+Use your TV as a simple chronometer and make it visible largely